 Above is some additional information about the appropriate amount of coffee that each brand recommends.
 Using more or fewer coffee grounds is still up to you.
 Just remember that the flavor you want is the most important thing.

-Till there, have you decided how much coffee per cup yet?
+Till there, have you decided how much coffee per cup is yet?

-Hopefully, the article helps you measure the suitable amount of coffee ground for each brew.
+Hopefully, the article helps you measure the suitable amount of coffee grounds for each brew.
 As a result, you have the best experience for every cup of coffee you make.